 3.1 Soundbar Setup

-As mentioned, a 3.1 channel soundbar will give you better sound clarity with dialogue, since dialogue primarily comes out of the center channel speaker.
+As mentioned, a 3.1 channel soundbar will give you better sound clarity with dialogue (as explained in our other article), since dialogue primarily comes out of the center channel speaker.
 Dialogue, on a 2.1 channel system, will be mixed with sound effects and music, which ends up being a little less crisp and clear than on a 3.1 system.

 Soundbar Channels Explained: 2.1, 3.1, 5.1, etc.